|

 Information Management

 The California Historical Resources Information System (CHRIS) includes the statewide Historical Resources Inventory (HRI) database maintained by OHP and the records maintained and managed, under contract, by twelve independent regional Information Centers (ICs).
-The ICs provide archeological and historical resources information, on a fee-for-service basis, to local governments and individuals with responsibilities under the National Environmental Policy Act (NEPA), National Historic Preservation Act (NHPA), and California Environmental Quality Act (CEQA), as well as to the general public.
+The ICs provide archeological and historical resources information, on a fee-for-service basis, to local governments and individuals with responsibilities under the National Environmental Policy Act (NEPA), and National Historic Preservation Act (NHPA), as well as to the general public.
 ICs collect and maintain information on historical and archaeological resources which was not reviewed under a program administered by OHP.

 Local Government Assistance

-OHP provides technical assistance to California's city and county governments to aid them in developing and implementing historic preservation programs within the broader context of overall community planning and development.
-A comprehensive approach to preservation combines identification, evaluation, and registration of historical resources with strong local planning powers, economic incentives, and informed public participation.
+OHP works with California's city and county governments to aid them in integrating historic preservation into the broader context of overall community planning and development activities by adopting a comprehensive approach to preservation planning which combines identification, evaluation, and registration of historical resources with strong local planning powers, economic incentives, and informed public participation.

 - Drafting or updating preservation plans and ordinances;